Bicycle wheelbuilding is one

 and centering.
 In general, remember to turn the nipples a little at

-instead of doing just one.
-Also, stress-relieve the spokes after each
+other instead of doing just one.
+Also, stress-relieve the spokes after

 With each successive tensioning step the rim should need less truing.

-After adding 4 or 5 rounds of tension it should be strong and the spokes
+After adding 4 to 6 rounds of tension it should be strong and the

-squeeze spokes on hand-built wheels at a shop or check those of another
+to squeeze spokes on hand-built wheels at a shop or check those of

-bike.
-On rear wheels you’ll notice that left-side spokes always
+another bike.
+On rear wheels you’ll notice that left-side spokes

 Other options are to buy a spoke

-can contaminate brake pads and some may deteriorate tires.
-Thoroughly
+lubricants can contaminate brake pads and some may deteriorate tires.

-clean the rim, hub, and spokes with a rag dampened with acetone or other
+rim, hub, and spokes with a rag dampened with acetone or other solvent

-based on one I wrote for Bicycling Magazine.
+is based on one I wrote for Bicycling Magazine.
+My video was